sinlab-semester-2012/dynamic_windows/README.md

 * Run the Processing sketch.

-Both 32 and 64-bit versions work for the virtual simulation, forther integration with a physical prototype might only work with 32-bit versions (work in progres.)
+Both 32 and 64-bit versions work for the virtual simulation, further integration with a physical prototype might only work with 32-bit versions (work in progress.)

 Instructions
 ============